Hy Peskin

 Hyman Peskin (November 5, 1915 – June 2, 2005) was an American photographer known for several famous photographs of American sports people and celebrities published by Sports Illustrated and Life.
-He was a pioneer of sports photography, with his work being ranked amongst the best sports photojournalism of the 20th century.
+He was noted for an approach to sports photography that emphasized action shots taken from the field rather than from the press box, with his work being ranked amongst the best sports photojournalism of the 20th century.
 In 1966 he changed his name to Brian Blaine Reynolds, and founded the Academy of Achievement, bringing young people together with statesmen and Nobel Prize winners.

 Early life

-Peskin was born to Russian Jewish immigrant parents in Brooklyn, where his father Elias Peskowitz was a tailor who lost his job in the Depression, the family being saved by Hy's first job as a newspaper seller.

-Peskin became a newspaper journalist at the New York Daily Mirror after it started up in 1924, but soon became a photographer because it paid a higher salary.

-Sports photographers would work from the press box, limiting the pictures they could take.
-Peskin was the first sports photographer to cover the action from the sideline or climb up on the roof to obtain more interesting shots.
+Peskin was born in Brooklyn to Russian Jewish immigrant parents.
+His father, Elias Peskowitz, was a tailor who lost his job during the Great Depression, and Peskin helped support the family by working as a newspaper seller.
+He began his career during the Depression as a sportswriter for the New York Daily Mirror.
+He soon switched to photography after learning that photographers earned more, reportedly $21 a week.
+At that time, sports photographers would work from the press box, limiting the pictures they could take.
+Peskin became known for covering sports action from the sideline and from elevated positions to obtain more interesting shots.
 In his early days, he was known for the photographs he took of the Brooklyn Dodgers from Ebbets Field.
 Peskin often said "I helped make the Dodgers famous and they helped make me".

 After serving in the Marines during World War II, he wanted to start work as a magazine photographer using color.
 He applied for positions with 20 magazines but only Look showed any interest.
 It offered him a job after showing the photo editor pictures of a boxing match he had taken showing the blood on one boxer's face.